pablodecm/phd_thesis/src/104_chapter_4.md

 the generalisation error $R(f)$ is well away from zero.
-This effect can actually lead to a degradation of the generalisation error while the empirical risk in the learning set is decreasing during the learning procedure, which is often referred as *over-fitting*.
+This effect can actually lead to a degradation of the generalisation error while the empirical risk in the learning set is decreasing during the learning procedure, which is often referred to as *over-fitting*.

-To compare different prediction functions or to realistically evaluate the generalised performance of a given prediction model $f$, it is useful to being able to compute unbiased estimates of $R(f)$.
-The simplest way to obtain such estimate is to divide the learning set $S$ in two disjoint random subsets $S_\textrm{train}$ and $S_\textrm{test}$.
+To compare different prediction functions or to realistically evaluate the generalised performance of a given prediction model $f$, it is useful to be able to compute unbiased estimates of $R(f)$.
+The simplest way to obtain such estimate is to divide the learning set $S$ into two disjoint random subsets $S_\textrm{train}$ and $S_\textrm{test}$.
 The train subset
 $S_\textrm{train}$ will be used by the learning algorithm to optimise the prediction function $f$ by means of empirical risk minimisation, as